What is Credit Card Churning?

 The minute you apply for a new credit card, a hard inquiry is generated.
 A hard inquiry is when a lender requests your credit reports before approving your application.
 It can appear on your credit report for up to two years and cause your credit rating to drop briefly by five to ten points.

 Hard inquiries generally only hurt your credit scores a little, but multiple applications can increase the damage.
-Also, when you have applied for these credit cards, it gets to the attention of the issuers that you are getting credit-hungry.
+Also, when you apply for these credit cards, it gets to the attention of the issuers that you are getting credit-hungry.
 You may be refused credit in the future.

 Length of Credit History